Step 1 – POISON GRASS

 Use wheelbarrow and shovel to move the roadbase around to the area in small piles in a grid pattern, then spread around with rake and screed making smooth and without lumps.
 Use a plate compactor to compact the whole area using the hand compactor around the perimeter ensuring all areas are compacted.
 At least 30mm of crusher must be used on top of the roadbase as a smooth surface for the synthetic turf to sit on.
 Make sure the area is smooth and has fall to the lowest part on your area to ensure the water doesn’t pool or sit in any area.

-Now go around the edges with hand compactor making ground hard making sure to cover all areas the large motorised compactor missed or couldn’t reach.
+Next, go around the edges with a hand compactor, making sure all areas missed by the large motorised compactor are tamped down hard.

-Now your ready to do a final measure up and lay remembering the most synthetic turf is directional and will more Often then not require more turf to cover the area.
+Now your ready to do a final measure up and lay remembering the most synthetic turf is directional and will more often than not require more turf to cover the area.

 Step 4 – TURF INSTALLATION

 Before you begin to install the synthetic turf draw up a plan of the area with measurements to help you confirm the square meters needed to cover you area, and also help you decide the direction to lay the turfs.